piclas-framework/reggie2.0/README.md

 ```
 pre-commit run
 ```
 Note that all pre-commit hooks only run on files that have been staged.
-The pre-commit hooks can be ignored with
+The pre-commit hooks can be ignored with the additional flag
 ```
 --no-verify
 ```